Galila Ron-Feder Amit: Biography

-Galila Ron was born in Haifa, 1949.
+Galila Ron was born in Haifa in 1949.
 She studied at the Hebrew Reali School and earned a degree in Bible and Hebrew Literature at the Hebrew University of Jerusalem.
 After her marriage to Avi Feder ended in divorce, she married Meshulam Amit.
 She has three children of her own from her first marriage, and ten foster children, taken in from broken homes.

 Literary career

 Ron-Feder published her first book in 1971.
 She is the author of many books for children that have become Hebrew classics, among them the Gingi (ג'ינג'י) series and Tuli Ta'alooli (טולי תעלולי).
-In 1972, she began publishing a children`s nature magazine.
+In 1972, she began publishing a children's nature magazine.
 She was also the editor of a science magazine for young readers.